 News

 RILLA ASKEW, a Cable Street contributor, has a new fiction collection, The Hungry and the Haunted, from Arkansas-based publisher Belle Point Press.
-The book will be featured as a Remarkable Read in our next issue. https://bellepointpress.com/collections/books
+The book is featured as a Remarkable Read by Hardy Griffin in our current issue. https://bellepointpress.com/collections/books

 MARITHELMA COSTA’s new novel La bendición de Rosalía is newly out in Spanish from the Puerto Rico-based Editorial LaCriba.
 Costa’s contributions to Cable Street include curating two Pocket Anthologies of New York poets writing in Spanish as well as her own fiction.